nosumm/home-health/README.md

 # home-health

+Hardware code: .c files are located hardware/Core/Src and .h files are located in hardware/Core/Inc

+Website code:
+All website files are located in the website folder.
+HTML templates are located in website/templates.
+Our CSS file and images are located in website/static. website/auth contains all the code that authenticates users during the sign up and log in process on the website. website/errors contains the code that handles errors on the website. website/about contains the code for our about and home page. website/main contains the code that grabs test result data and connects our user accounts db (SQLite) to our sensor data db (Thingspeak).

-Developed with: Python Flask, Jinja2 and HTML, and CSS.
+Website Developed with: Python Flask, Jinja2 and HTML, and some CSS.

 Hosted on Heroku --> using Heroku Postgres Database

-HEROKU TODO:
-User database is not connecting to heroku properly https://home-health-station.herokuapp.com/
+HEROKU:
+User database under maintenance - login and sign up temporarily disabled

+https://home-health-station.herokuapp.com/